 “A person who never made a mistake never tried anything new.” – Albert Einstein

-Most of us fear making mistakes.
-And when we do make a mistake we often try to rationalize it.
-In reality, mistakes are a part of life.
-Therefore, we should not live our lives in fear of making mistakes; rather we should learn from them or we run the risk of repeating them.
-I know this is not easy.
-Society often encourages us to be flawless, if only in appearance.
-However, we will make mistakes and hopefully we can learn from them.
+Most of us fear making mistakes, and when we do we try to rationalize them away.
+The reality is, mistakes are a part of life and we should not live our lives in fear of making them.
+Rather we should learn from our mistakes or we run the risk of repeating them.

 How can we learn from our mistakes?

-As important as this is, being honest and taking responsibility for your mistake is not enough.
-You must also examine your mistake to see what you can learn from it.
+As important as this is, it is not enough to be honest and take responsibility for your mistakes.
+You must also examine yourself to see what you can learn from the mistake.

-The point is, when we make a mistake, we should always ask, “What can I learn from this experience?”
-If you fail to take the lesson learned, you are likely to repeat the mistake.
+I know some mistakes are not as drastic as I just described.
+The point is, when we make a mistake, we should always ask, “What have I learned?”
+If you fail to take the lesson learned from your mistake, you are likely to repeat it.

 Accepting your mistakes also helps you to accept your fallibility.

 Some folks like to think of themselves as perfect.
-Others know they are not perfect, but try to present the façade of perfection (or at least the façade of having it all together).
-But if we acknowledge, accept, and examine our mistakes, we will admit that we are not perfect.
+Others know they are not perfect, but try to present the façade of perfection (or at least having it all together).
+But what we can learn from our mistakes is that no one is perfect.

-For many of us that is a hard reality to admit, let alone embrace.
-But when we learn to accept our fallibility through embracing our mistakes, we are freed to live without fear of failing.
+For many of us that is a hard reality to embrace or to admit.
+For some who grew up in dysfunctional families, acknowledging anything less than perfection is difficult as it would expose problems under the surface.
+But when we learn to accept our fallibility through embracing our mistakes, we are freed to live without fear of failing or fear of others finding out our secrets.

-Those who embrace their fallibility and overcome their fear of failing often go on to achieve great things.
-Why?
-Because fear of failing keeps us from reaching for our dreams.
+Those who embrace their fallibility and overcome their fear of failing go on to achieve great things.
+Fear of failing keeps us from reaching for our dreams.

 Are you a prisoner to the fear of failing or are you reaching for your dreams knowing that you will make mistakes along the way?